 This page is about merging the data from an existing root server into the WSZF BMLT root server.

-A couple more details: first, after we get the dump of your database, don’t make any changes to your data, since otherwise the changes will be lost.
-Or else keep track of the changes, then after you start using the zonal root server, make the same changes to the meeting listings there.
+A couple more details: first, after we get the export of your database, don’t make any changes to your data unless it can’t wait; better to make them after you start using the zonal root server.
+(However, if need be, we can query the old server for all the changes after the date the export was made, and re-enter these on the zonal server.)
 Second, the zonal server will have just one set of formats, so if you have edited or augmented your formats, we will need to reconcile the two sets.
 (Lettuce provides some automation for this.)
 Also see the formats code page for more on this issue.